 We are the semiotics virtual LABORATORY OF Universiteit Twente.

-Semiotics is broadly the study of how meaning is structured, embeded, and communicated via such cultural artifacts as text, image, myth, sound, and architecture.
-The field has had a formative role in understanding the underlying structures of human culture and communication, having inspired key developments in, among others, cybernetics and information theory, (post)structuralism, anthropology, media and communication studies, critical social studies, and urbanism and achitecture.
+Semiotics is broadly the study of how meaning is structured, embeded, and communicated via cultural artifacts, such as text, image, myth, music, architecture, or technology.
+The field has had a formative role in understanding the underlying structures of human culture and communication, having inspired key developments in, among others, cybernetics and information theory, (post)structuralism, anthropology, media and communication studies, critical social studies, urbanism and achitecture, and lately posthumanism and multimodality.
 More recently, the field has had a growing engagement with artificial intelligence and whether—or what kind of—meaning can be found in AI, also in relation to human sense-making, rendering once more semiotics a key critical discipline for digitalisation, cultural change, and high tech / human touch topics.
+Semiotics is a core component of Humanism.
 Cassirer defined human civilisation as the outcome of an animal symbolicum rather than animal rationale, which is a fitting vouche for the value of semiotics for humanist tradition, especially in today's ever-chaning meaning of knowledge, culture, and, ultimately, of what it means to be human.

 Our topics of interest include, but are not limited to: